x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/SdbCollection/enableSharding_en.md

 options ( *object, required* )

-Modify the collection properties through the options parameters:
+Modify the collection properties through the parameter "options":

-- ShardingKey ( *object, required* ): Sharding key, the value is 1 or -1, indicating forward or backward sorting.
+- ShardingKey ( *object, required* ): Sharding key, and the value is 1 or -1, indicating forward or reverse sorting.

-    ShardingKey can be modified when the collection  only exists in one data group, or the collection does not have subcollections mounted.
+    "ShardingKey" can be modified when the collection only exists in one data group, or the collection does not have subcollections mounted.

     Format: `ShardingKey: {<field1>: <1|-1>, [<field2>: <1|-1>, ...]}`

-- ShardingType ( *string* ): Sharding mode, the default is "hash" sharding.
+- ShardingType ( *string* ): Sharding type, and the default value is "hash".

     The values are as follows:

-    - "hash"：Hash sharding
+    - "hash": Hash sharding
-    - "range"：Range sharding
+    - "range": Range sharding

-    The collection can only exist in one data group.
+    "ShardingType" can be modified when the collection only exists in one data group.

-    Format: `ShardingType: "hash" | "range"`
+    Format: `ShardingType: "range"`

-- `Partition` ( *number* ): It represents the number of hash partitions, which only be filled when selecting "hash".
-The default value is 4096.
+- Partition ( *number* ): The number of sharding, and the default value is 4096.

-    - The value must be a power of 2, and the range is [2\^3, 2\^20].
+    - The value of this parameter must be a power of 2, and the range is [2\^3, 2\^20].
+    - This parameter can only take effect when the value of the parameter "ShardingType" is "hash".
-    - The collection can only exist in one data group.
+    - "Partition" can be modified when the collection only exists in one data group.

-    Format: `Partition: <number>`
+    Format: `Partition: 512`

-- `AutoSplit` ( *boolean* ): Identifies whether the automatic segmentation function is turned on.
-The default value is false.
+- AutoSplit ( *boolean* ): Whether to enable the automatic segmentation function, and the default value is "false", which means that automatic segmentation is not enabled.

-    - After setting a new "hash" partition key for the collection, users can use this option for automatic segmentation.
-    - When AutoSplit is not specified explicitly, If "AutoSplit" is not specified before the collection is modified and the collection belongs to a non-system domain, the "AutoSplit" parameter of this domain will affect this setting.
-    - The "AutoSplit" is specified as false before the collection.
-User need to explicitly set AutoSplit to true for automatic segmentation.
+    - This parameter can only take effect when the value of the parameter "ShardingType" is "hash".
-    - "AutoSplit" can only work on "hash" partition keys.
+    - "AutoSplit" can be modified when the collection only exists in one data group.

-    Format: `AutoSplit: true | false`
+    Format: `AutoSplit: true`

-- `EnsureShardingIndex` ( *boolean* )：Identifies whether to create a partition index and the default value is true.

-> **Note:**
+    >**Note:**
     >
-> - The specific way of using each option refers to [createCL()][createCL].
-> - The partition collection cannot modify the attributes related to the partition.
-> - "EnsureShardingIndex" and "AutoSplit" are only effective for the current operation, and only effective when modifying partition properties, such as "ShardingKey".
+    > User can specify the parameter "AutoSplit" when creating domains and collections.
+If user explicitly specify "AutoSplit" for a collection, the system will give priority to determining whether to enable automatic splitting according to the value specified by the collection.

+- EnsureShardingIndex ( *boolean* )：Whether to automatically create an index named "$shard" according to the field specified by the parameter "ShardingKey", and the default value is "true", which means automatically created.

+    "EnsureShardingIndex" can be modified when the collection only exists in one data group.

+    Format: `EnsureShardingIndex: false`

 ##RETURN VALUE##